 There appear to be very few comparative tests of automotive batteries, and though manufacturers advertise premium versions you will probably find that your local dealer offers only a standard battery with a three year guarantee.
 Buy from a reputable supplier, checking that the battery was manufactured recently, keep the guarantee, and charge the battery when you get home as it is unlikely to be fully charged if it has been on the shelf for a couple of months.

 Older batteries had Lead Antimony plates but newer batteries are more likely to be Lead Calcium possibly with Silver added.
 There is speculation that although the newer batteries should last longer they may be more difficult for older vehicles with regulators set for 13.8 V to charge.
 It may be that a Lead Antimony battery will be better for a classic car than the latest Calcium technology.
 In any event the advice is the same - the voltage of infrequently used car batteries should be monitored, and ideally the battery occasionally trickle charged with a smart charger.

-Spiral cell technology batteries such as the Optima and Exide Maxxima, and Absorbent Glass Mat (AGM) batteries are more robust but are two to three times more expensive so only likely to be justifiable for specialist applications, for example vehicles with stop start technology and 4 x 4 vehicle bumping over rough ground.
+Spiral cell technology batteries such as the Optima and Exide Maxxima, and Absorbent Glass Mat (AGM) batteries are more robust but more expensive so only likely to be justifiable for specialist applications, for example vehicles with stop start technology and 4 x 4 vehicle bumping over rough ground.

 Case sizes, filler caps and terminal positions vary but typically, for older Land Rovers, a Type 72 battery is called for and a Type 69 battery can sometimes be used as a fallback - consult your handbook to check which battery is recommended for your vehicle.

 The Ford Focus owner manual states use only a 'silver' battery which has a slightly higher terminal voltage than batteries obtainable from most tyre and battery centres.
 Some later Fords are fitted with 'Calcium' batteries.